A Guide To The Average Payout For A Back Injury At Work Claim

 If you’ve injured your back at work, compensation could relieve the financial pressure caused by your injuries.
 If you’re worried about your financial position, in this regard, we should point out that using a solicitor doesn’t have to mean paying them upfront.

 One of our solicitors could offer to take on your claim under a CFA (Conditional Fee Agreement).
 This is a type of No Win No Fee arrangement.
-Under this No Win No Fee agreement, you would not pay anything upfront to your solicitor for their work, or throughout the progression of your claim.
+Under it, you would not pay anything upfront to your solicitor for their work, or throughout the progression of your claim.

-Instead, your solicitor would deduct a success fee (a legally capped percentage of your payout) from the settlement.
+Instead, your solicitor would deduct what is called a success fee (a legally capped percentage of your payout) from the settlement.
 If your claim for a back injury at work did not result in a payout, you will not have to pay them for their services.

 To check if one of our solicitors could help you make a No Win No Fee claim, you can contact an advisor at any time.
 You can reach our team by using one of the following methods: